NoBugInMyCode/ecs272_final_project/README.md

 # ECS272 Final Project
-Shaokang Xie, Jiazhi Sun
+- By Shaokang Xie, Jiazhi Sun

-# Data Processing (ecs272_final_project)

-This folder contains scripts for downloading and processing the Steam games dataset.
+- This folder contains scripts for downloading and processing the Steam games dataset.

 ## Instructions
 0. Install the required python libraries: